 Another key is to focus on making progress instead of trying to accomplish specific results.
 The more progress you make, the more you will learn, and therefore the more progress you will continue to make.
 That is essentially the key to success in any field of endeavor.
 However, many of us get stuck in a perfectionist’s cycle where we dabble in the same thing for too long and make very little progress over the long-haul.

 I do understand that for certain tasks this can be difficult to resist.
 In such instances, you might be better off delegating the task to another person.
 That way you can focus on what matters most and avoid getting lost in the details.

 Some people will tell you that being a perfectionist gives them a competitive edge.
 I’d say that this is a false assumption because dabbling in perfectionism can often hold us back more so than it helps us move forward.
-But if not perfectionism, than what should we focus on?
-The answer of course lies in striving for Personal Excellence.
-This means giving your very best effort while working within specific time frames to help you make as much progress as possible within the allocated time period.
+But if not perfectionism, then what should we focus on?
+The answer, of course, lies in striving for Personal Excellence.
+This means giving your very best effort while working within specific timeframes to help you make as much progress as possible within the allocated time period.
 That is really where long-term results can be found, and that is essentially what lies on the other side of perfectionism.

 Time to Assimilate these Concepts

 Did you gain value from this article?
 Would you like to keep these concepts at the forefront of your mind?
 If so, then you might like to download the accompanying mind map reference poster to your iPad, tablet or computer.
 The map presents you with a quick overview of this article.
 It’s designed specifically to help improve your memory and recall of this information so that you can better integrate these concepts into your daily thoughts, habits and actions.
 Your purchase will also go a long way towards supporting the further development of these maps.

 Here are three recommended IQ Matrix mind map bundles that explore how to overcome self-sabotage, how to reprogram your subconcious mind and habits, and how to eliminate your excuses.